nashville-software-school/FEWDD-milestones/5-javascript-library/learning-materials/ww-travel-guide-05.md

  this.context.router.transitionTo(`/guide/${guideId}`)
  ```

-* Incorporate `react-router` to view the individual guides.
+* Incorporate `react-router-dom` to view the individual guides.
 * Include a "Show List" button
 * Setup `Match` and `Miss`